chmike/timez-go/README.md

 equal, by time offset.
 Timez values are then convenient and efficient to use as key in a sorted table, or as indexed value stored in a database.

-## Timez properties

-1. A timez can encode an absolute time or a time interval.
-2. Timez are encoded in a 64 bit unsigned integer to be simple and efficient to mnipulate, stored in a database and be indexed ;
-3. Timez provides time with micro second resolution which is acceptable for Internet applications since a photon travels at most 300m in 1 micro second in vacuum ;
-4. The time offset is in minutes and covers the range -17:03 to 17:03 ;
-5. The covered time range is from Jan, 1 1970 to approximatly xx, x 2255 ;
-6. Comparing the integer encoding a timez yields the same result as comparing the UTC time, and, when equal, comparing the time offset.
+## The microsecond resolution

+The microsecond UTC time resolution is a compromise.
+A nanosecond resolution would have been preferable, but it wouldn't fit in a 64bit integer.
+[NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) can at very best synchronize around a few tens of microseconds.
+Note that, a photon can travel at most 300m in a microsoncond in vacuum.
+With GPS, the  best time synchronization we could get is around a few tens of nanoseconds.

+So for Internet application and message stamps a microsecond precision is actually an acceptable compromise.

 ## Timez encoding